Citations in Quarto

 If you are using RStudio’s visual editor, you can insert a citation by clicking on the “Insert” menu at the top of the screen and selecting “Citation.”
 This will open a dialog box where you can search for the reference you want to cite by typing in the author’s name, title, or other identifying information.
 Once you have found the reference you want to cite, you can click on it to insert the citation into your document.

-Note that this process is simply a “visual” short code for inserting the citation key into your document, but is more convenient as it lets you interactively search through your Zotero library and dynamically add citations to your references.bib file.
+Note that this process is simply a “visual” short code for inserting the citation key into your document, but is more convenient as it lets you interactively search through your Zotero library and dynamically add citations to your references.bib

-As mentioned in the previous instructions for inserting citations, RStudio will automatically generate a bibliography file for you when you insert a citation.
-This bibliography file will be automatically updated to include any new citations you add, and you must define the bibliography file to use for your document(s) using the bibliography: <your-references-file.bib> line in the YAML header like below.
+file from Zotero, you can automatically generate a bibliography file within RStudio when you insert a citation.
+This bibliography file created by RStudio will be automatically updated to include any new citations you add.
+You still must define the name of the bibliography file RStudio should create for your citations using the bibliography: <your-references-file.bib>

 ---